 Do you want to start a blog but it all seems to be a bit much to think about?
 Are you afraid you might miss something important with getting started?
 Do you have a ton of questions and still have not found all the right answers?

 We have got you covered.
-We created our workbook “Start, Run, And Make Money With Your Blog” exactly for people like you.
+We created our “Beginner’s Guide: Start A Blog” exactly for people like you.
 We answer all your questions and take you through the first crucial steps to start and grow a successful blog!

 6. You need to experiment a lot